Reminder: Shopping comes with risks, purchase with caution.

 Checked Baggage#

-Regarding the size of the suitcase: Prepare according to the flight requirements.
-Also, ensure that the weight does not exceed the flight's requirements; if you have a scale, weigh it in advance.
+Regarding the size of the suitcase: Prepare according to the flight's requirements.
+Also, make sure the weight does not exceed the flight's requirements; if you have a scale, weigh it in advance.

 The sum of the three dimensions of the carry-on bag cannot exceed 115 cm,